Fiserv/Commerce-Hub/docs/Resources/Guides/Payeezy/Payeezy-Migration-FAQs.md

 ### Will there be reporting available and how can I access it?

 A new and robust reporting experience awaits in ClientLine Experience (CLX).
-For information on the comparison to Payeezy Real Time Reporting and an available training video, [click here](?path=docs/Resources/Guides/Payeezy/Payeezy-Migration-ExtendedCoreReporting.md)
+For information on the comparison to Payeezy Real-time Payment Manager (RPM) and an available training video, [click here](?path=docs/Resources/Guides/Payeezy/Payeezy-Migration-ExtendedCoreReporting.md)

 ### Is Virtual Terminal available?
 And will Quick Keys functionality be included?